 We are a clinical-stage biotechnology company with a limited operating history.
 Biotechnology product development is a highly speculative undertaking and involves a substantial degree of risk.
 Our operations to date have been limited primarily to organizing and staffing, business planning, raising capital, acquiring and developing product and technology rights, manufacturing, and conducting research and development activities for our product candidates.
 We have never generated any revenue from product sales and we have not obtained regulatory approvals for any of our product candidates.
-Private Tempest has incurred net losses in each year since its inception.

-Private Tempest incurred net losses of \$14.4 million and \$19.2 million for the year ended December 31, 2019 and the year ended December 31, 2020, respectively.
-As of December 31, 2020, Private Tempest had an accumulated deficit of \$71.8 million.
-Substantially all of Private Tempest's operating losses have resulted from costs incurred in connection with Private Tempest's research and development programs and from general and administrative costs associated with Private Tempest's operations.
-We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future as we intend to continue to conduct research and development, clinical testing, regulatory compliance activities, manufacturing activities, and, if any of our product candidates is approved, sales and marketing activities that, together with anticipated general and administrative expenses, will likely result in us incurring significant losses for the foreseeable future.
-Private Tempest's prior losses, combined with our expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
+We incurred net losses of \$19.2 million and \$28.3 million for the years ended December 31, 2020 and 2021, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$100.1 million.
+Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
+We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future as we continue to conduct research and development, clinical testing, regulatory compliance activities, manufacturing activities, and, if any of our product candidates is approved, sales and marketing activities.
+Our prior losses, combined with our expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.